YDuce/po-generator-app/docs/README.md

-# PO Generator App
+# Inventory Manager App

-A Flask-based application for generating Purchase Orders (POs) with Google Drive integration.
+A Flask-based application for managing inventory across sales channels with Google Drive integration.

 ## Overview

-The PO Generator App is designed to streamline the process of creating and managing Purchase Orders.
-It integrates with Google Drive for document storage and Google Sheets for PO templates.
+The Inventory Manager App streamlines inventory updates and order tracking.
+It integrates with Google Drive for document storage and Google Sheets for channel order sheets.

 ### Key Features